himanshu311996/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

 # Cloud-native applications before the hands-on lab setup guide

-## Requirements

-1. Microsoft Azure subscription must be pay-as-you-go or MSDN.

-   - Trial subscriptions will _not_ work.

-   - To complete this lab setup (including [Task 5: Create a Service Principal](#Task-5-Create-a-Service-Principal)) ensure your account has the following roles:

-     - The [Owner](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner) built-in role for the subscription you will use.
-     - The [Application Administrator](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/directory-assign-admin-roles#application-administrator) built-in role for the Azure AD tenant you will use.
-       - Check for the Application Administrator Role:
-          - Login to the Azure Portal
-          - Select Azure Active Directory
-          - Select Users
-          - Search for your user name and select
-          - Select Directory role on your user profile page
-          - You should see the list of currently assigned roles and "Application Administrator" should be in the list.

-     > **Note** You may have to ask another subscription owner to login to the portal and execute that step ahead of time if you do not have the rights.

-   - You must have enough cores available in your subscription to create the build agent and Azure Kubernetes Service cluster in [Task 6: Deploy ARM Template](#Task-6-Deploy-ARM-Template).
-You'll need eight cores if following the exact instructions in the lab, more if you choose additional agents or larger VM sizes.
-If you execute the steps required before the lab, you will be able to see if you need to request more cores in your sub.

-2. An Azure DevOps account

-3. Local machine or a virtual machine configured with:

-   - A browser, preferably Chrome for consistency with the lab implementation tests.

-4. You will be asked to install other tools throughout the exercises.

 ## Before the hands-on lab

-**Duration**: 1 hour

 You should follow all of the steps provided in this section _before_ taking part in the hands-on lab ahead of time as some of these steps take time.

 ### Task 1: Setup Azure Cloud Shell